FountainExponential/web/README.md

 #### Continuations and detours
 Links and menu choices allow the story to divert to other Scenes, Moments and Slices by user input.
 A continuation or detour will divert the scene without waiting for input by the user.
 A detour will revert back to the originating story, but a continuation will continue on with the diversion.
 The difference between a continuation and detour can be denoted by a minus sign - and a equal sign = respectively.

-Showing the continued or detoured to text integrated or separate from the original text, therefor with or without line breaks.
-The difference between integrating or separating the diverted to text can be denoted by > and |.
-This is similar to Yaml.
+Showing the continued or detoured to text as integrated or separate from the original text, is done in a similar way as Yaml does it, by respecting the line breaks of the text or removing the line breaks, making it seem like it's one line.
+The way to denote one or the other is by a greater then sign > or a vertical pipe |

 There are thus 4 types of arrows a -> single arrow